Winchcombe meteorite

-The Winchcombe meteorite is a carbonaceous chondrite meteorite that was observed entering the Earth's atmosphere as a fluorescent green fireball over Gloucestershire, England at 21:54 hours on 28 February 2021.
+The Winchcombe meteorite is a carbonaceous chondrite meteorite that was observed entering the Earth's atmosphere as a fluorescent green fireball over Gloucestershire, England, at 21:54 on 28 February 2021.
 Due to a public appeal, fragments were quickly recovered from the village of Winchcombe, enabling it to be collected for analysis before becoming degraded.

 It is a 4.6 billion-year-old meteorite originating from the asteroid belt between Mars and Jupiter.

 It was the first meteorite found in Britain since 1991.

-Fragments of the meterorite were displayed at the London Natural History Museum on 17 May 2021.
+Fragments of the meteorite were displayed at the London Natural History Museum on 17 May 2021.

 Observation

-Images of the meteoroid falling to earth were captured by six camera networks of the UK Fireball Alliance, which is led by the Natural History Museum, as well as on the doorbell cameras of private dwellings.
+Images of the meteoroid falling to Earth were captured by six camera networks of the UK Fireball Alliance, which is led by the Natural History Museum, as well as on the doorbell cameras of private dwellings.
 There were also over 1,000 eyewitness reports from the UK and elsewhere in Northern Europe, as well as a sonic boom heard in the local area.
 These observations allowed its trajectory to be reconstructed.
 A public appeal was issued for fragments.